bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 #### _Upsert_: replacing a non-existent document

 During update operations, we have the option _upsert (update/insert)_.
-This means that either and insertion or a update is made, depending on whether the item was in the database.
+This means that either an insertion or an update is made, depending on whether the item was in the database.
 The default behavior is _not_ to upsert, we must request it explicitly.

 ```csharp
 collection.ReplaceOne(